oleksandr-shvets/clonejs-nano/README.md

 ```
 ### It really fast!

-It faster than VanillaJS!
+It faster than any other framework, even VanillaJS!
 Yes, it creates class-objects faster than JS core creates class-functions!
 See http://jsperf.com/clonejs-nano-vs-vanillajs

 ### What is the clone?